intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 Src1           The second input vector.
 Must be of the same type as the
                ``InputTy`` template parameter.

 Bias           The bias vector.
-The width of the bias vector must be equal to
+The width of the bias vector must be half the
-               half the width of the Src0 and Src1 vectors.
+               width of the Src0 and Src1 vectors.
 Optional.
-If the Bias is present, the stochastic/biased rounding is performed.
-If the Bias is omitted, the rounding to nearest or even is performed.
+If provided, stochastic/biased rounding is performed.
+If omitted, rounding to nearest even is performed.
 ============== =================================================================

 These functions are target-dependent and only available when